All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 What is stigma?

 Stigma is the strong feelings we have about someone, something or ourselves.
-Often stigma occurs when people make a judgment based on beliefs, wrong information and misunderstandings rather knowing the true facts.
+Often stigma occurs when people make a judgment based on beliefs, wrong information and misunderstandings rather than knowing the true facts.
 Unfortunately, there can be a stigma towards people with certain health conditions, including those living with HIV.
-For example, some may assume that they will get HIV through touch, sharing cutlery and using the same toilet seat, even though we know these views are not correct.
+For example, some may assume that they will get HIV through touch, sharing cutlery and using the same toilet seat, even though we know this is incorrect.

 Did you know?